-APPENDIX F. 1 APPENDIX F. TYPICAL MRB FLOOR LAYOUT SCHEMES ADVANTAGES DISADVANTAGES Scheme 1.
-Single-Loaded Corridor Looks affordableIt has its own frontage Scheme 2: Double- Loaded Corridor None Having doors of units directly facing other is considered unlucky Lacks its own frontage, as it is shared with the units across Hallway is too small, making units cramped and close to each other There is no space for garden Scheme 3: Single-Loaded Corridor with Courtyard Hallways are more spacious; it don't feel cramped and enclosed because there is opening in the middle There is space for communal activities on the first floor has its own frontage; potted plants can be placed in the front of our units Windows can be placed on two sides of the unit; it allows better ventilation Appears to be more expensive as it requires more space
+APPENDIX F. TYPICAL MRB FLOOR LAYOUT SCHEMES ADVANTAGES DISADVANTAGES Looks affordable Scheme 1.
+Single-Loaded Corridor It has its own frontage Scheme 2: Double-None Having doors of units Loaded Corridor directly facing other is considered unlucky Lacks its own frontage, as it is shared with the units across Hallway is too small, making units cramped and close to each other ■ There is no space for a garden Scheme 3: Single-Loaded ■ Hallways are more Appears to be more spacious; it don't feel Corridor with Courtyard expensive as it requires cramped and enclosed more space because there is opening in the middle ■ There is space for communal activities on the first floor Has its own frontage; potted plants can be placed in the front of our units Windows can be placed on two sides of the unit; it allows better ventilation